chasecarlson2/ColeAndFriendz.github.io/README.md

 ## Introduction  <a name="introduction"></a>

-(The "Introduction" text above is formatted in heading 2 style.)
-The main goal of this project is to explore *(insert project idea here)*.
+The main goal of this project is to use the comprehensive CPI dataset to predict monthly stock prices for the S&P 500 index as well as for specific sectors within the index.
+Using measurements such as monthy % changes, real risk premium, and inflation risk premium alongside inflation predictor variables, we aim to reach an R^2 value of .8 or greater.
+By aiming for an R^2 we do realize we are giving ourselves some room for error.

 ## Methodology <a name="meth"></a>